teared/mikktspace-for-houdini/README.md

 This is not a ready-to-use solution for baking normal maps, only for [calculating tangents](https://raw.githubusercontent.com/teared/mikktspace-for-houdini/master/source/mikktspace.c) and auxiliary attributes.
 Resulting tangents may appear similar to PolyFrame-generated attribute where `Texture UV gradient` option was chosen.
-This tangents can be used to get quality xNormal- like bakes in Houdini.
-The shame is Mantra still has no decent raytrace baker built in.
+This tangents can be used to get quality xNormal-like bakes in Houdini.
+The shame is Mantra still has no decent raytrace baking built in.

 #### License
 This is free and unencumbered software released into the public domain.